 When we prune trees to promote the overall health of the tree, we make purposeful cuts with clean, sharp tools to:

 - Remove dead or broken branches

 - Remove branches damaged by insects or disease

 - Enhance the overall appearance of the tree

 - In some cases, increase the amount of sunlight that reaches the ground and improve air circulation

 Trees are one of the biggest assets in your landscape, and pruning should be approached methodically and thoughtfully to maintain their health, beauty and value.
-All of our landscape maintenance clients benefit from regular shearing to help shrubs, trees and plants maintain their shape.
 If you have ornamental trees within your landscape that would benefit from a more thorough pruning, contact us today to schedule a deeper hand pruning by our trained professionals.